 Regardless of the reason behind our need for sleep, we definitely fare better when we are getting enough of it.
 In addition, sleeping during dark hours rather than during the day appears to be critical to our overall health.

 Sleep is essential for cardiovascular health, particularly due to its role in helping to prevent atherosclerosis.
 Atherosclerosis is a precursor to heart disease and stroke, so protecting against this hardening and narrowing of our arteries is critical to lifelong well-being.
 This is likely due to the same cell maintenance activities seen in our brains; the repair of tissues and DNA while we slumber.

 In addition, sleep is important for the immune system.
-When we do not get enough sleep, we are at higher risk of developing a serious infection as our immune system struggles to fight off the germs in our environment.
+When we do not get enough sleep, we are at a higher risk of developing a serious infection as our immune system struggles to fight off the germs in our environment.
 Several studies suggest that people who do not get enough sleep are also at higher risk of developing autoimmune diseases such as lupus and multiple sclerosis, in which our immune cells attack our own tissues.

 Tips for Getting a Healthy Amount of Sleep

 Several studies have shown that humans need seven to nine hours of sleep for optimal health.
 Getting this amount of sleep was likely a challenge for our earliest ancestors, who struggled to find safe and comfortable places to settle in for the night.
 It remains a challenge in a modern world of 24/7 lights and just as constant stress.

 Good sleep hygiene is one of the most effective approaches to fighting insomnia and other sleep disorders.
 Go to bed and get up at the same time every day.
 Turn off all lights and screens around an hour before bed, instead choosing calming activities such as meditation in a dimly lit room.
 For many people, taking a melatonin supplement before bedtime can help to support a restful night of sleep.